Family of teenager failed by Bristol’s mental health service demand more funding for the sector.

 “Her verdict lists actions that she feels should be taken to prevent future deaths, which has inspired me to try and bring changes in Becky’s memory, to hope that she didn’t die in vain.”

-The verdict has already prompted changes: NHS England have announced that Riverside Adolescent Unit will be getting an additional 20 beds on top of the current 10, which Nicky says is “a fantastic step in the right direction”.
+The verdict has already prompted changes: NHS England have announced that Bristol will be getting an additional 20 beds on top of the current 10, which Nicky says is “a fantastic step in the right direction” (Amendment: This article previously said that the additional 20 beds would be for Riverside Adolescent Unit).
+However, sources in the sector have said that only one of the new beds will be at Riverside, with the rest likely to be in the private sector.

 At the moment, Bristol teenagers with mental health problems are being sent as far away as Manchester because of lack of beds and specialisation.
-Riverside only deals with eating disorders and suicidal cases.
+(Amendment: This article previously said that Riverside only deals with eating disorders and suicidal cases, but the facility is a generic adolescent inpatient and day service.)

 Just before Christmas, all nine of Riverside’s beds were full and seven young people had to be sent out of Bristol for treatment, the Bristol Post reported.
 That’s not the furthest someone has had to travel: a Freedom of Information request to the Avon & Wiltshire Mental Health Partnership found that in 2016/17 one patient had to travel up to 301 miles for treatment.
 The average waiting time for patients referred to the Bristol’s CAMHS between 2016 and 2017 was 47 days – the longest someone had to wait in that period was 250 days.